eemmeelliiee/fitness-tracker/README.md

-A simple fitness tracking program to manage exercises in associated workouts.
+A simple fitness tracking program to manage workouts and associated exercises.